adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 ## 29. Understanding Virtualization Storage Options
 - provisioning - reserving space on host's storage
  - thin - but using as much as needed, and growing to the needs
- - thick - but all at once upfront
+ - thick - all at once upfront

 - persistent volume - exists even if we destroy VM
 - blobs - storage through API, not a direct storage